scalawithcats/scala-with-cats/src/pages/functors/cats.md

-Whenever we summon a `Functor` for `Future`, either directly using `Functor.apply` or indirectly via the `map` extension method, the compiler will locate `futureFunctor` by implicit resolution and recursively search for an `ExecutionContext` at the call site.
+Whenever we summon a `Functor` for `Future`, either directly using `Functor.apply` or indirectly via the `map` extension method, the compiler will locate `futureFunctor` by given instance resolution and recursively search for an `ExecutionContext` at the call site.
 This is what the expansion might look like: